-The lack of the operational definitions of society or environment was evident which limits the development of research hypothesis.
+The lack of operational definitions of society or environment was evident, limiting the development of the research hypothesis.

-Orlando’s work focuses on short term care, particularly aware and conscious individuals and on the virtual absence of reference group or family members.
+Orlando’s work focuses on short-term care, particularly aware and conscious individuals, and the virtual absence of reference groups or family members.

 Orlando’s nursing theory stresses the reciprocal relationship between patient and nurse.
 What the nurse and the patient say and do affects them both.
-Orlando views the professional function of nursing as finding out and meeting the patient’s immediate need for help.
-She was one of the first nursing leaders to identify and emphasize the elements of nursing process and the critical importance of the patient’s participation in the nursing process.
+Orlando views nursing’s professional function as finding out and meeting the patient’s immediate need for help.
+She was one of the first nursing leaders to identify and emphasize the nursing process elements and the critical importance of the patient’s participation in the nursing process.
 Orlando’s theory focuses on how to produce improvement in the patient’s behavior.
 Evidence of relieving the patient’s distress is seen as positive changes in the patient’s observable behavior.
 Orlando may have facilitated the development of nurses as logical thinkers.